-You can view detailed data about a specific device by clicking the device name on the Devices page to open the Device Investigator page for that device:
+The Device Investigator displays a customizable, detailed set of data about a specific device.

+From the Devices page, click the name of a particular device to open the Device Investigator page for that device:

-The tabs on the Device Investigator page provides access to all the data associated with a device.
-The tabs are similar to the tabs on the Device Administration and Device Properties panels in the classic user interface.
+The tabs on the Device Investigator page provide access to all of the data associated with the device.
+The tabs are similar to the tabs on the Device Administration and Device Properties panels in the classic SL1 user interface.